simple321vip/violin-wiki/README.md

 ## プログラム紹介
-violin-book, a backend program to support for violin online edit function.
+violin-wiki, a backend program to support for violin online edit function.

 ### kubernetes
 we use kubernetes to deployment
-> the violin-book is built on kubernetes.
+> the violin-wiki is built on kubernetes.
 > service, storageclass, pvc, deployment

 ### framework